Arijeet10/Property-Management-App/README.md

     npm start

-  -return back to the project folder
+  -open a new terminal and go to the project folder

-    cd..
+    cd Property-Management-App

   -install the frontend dependencies